-With other worksree projects.
-With regional projects supported by the grant, schools not receiving direct cash will still benefit from the Open Education Resources set to be devel-oped under the grant.
+With other workstore projects supported by the grant, schools not receiving direct cash will still benefit from the Open Education Resources set to be devel-oped under the grant.
 Open Education Resources are curriculum developed by several schools and industry partners that deliver the skills employers seek directly to technical schools.